|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Mind Clearing.
 Get comfortable, close your eyes, and relax your muscles.
 Breathe deeply.
 Tuck yourself in for a nap and enjoy the pause by turning off radio, TV, and phone.
 It can be as brief as two minutes or as long as you want.

 Sylvia stated, "My favorite is the rocking.
 I wrap myself in a blanket and I feel like someone is holding me and rocking.
 I lose track of my appearance and for a little while I get a break from my self-hate voices."
 Think of your BDD client.
 Could he or she use some "Sensory Reinforcements"?

 In this section, we discussed three concepts of suicide related to BDD.
 These three concepts related to BDD included: suicidal thoughts; self-loathing; and self-deprecation and hallucinations.

 In the next section, we will examine three concepts related to gender and BDD.
-These three concepts related to gender and BDD include: similarities; differences; and
+These three concepts related to gender and BDD include: similarities; differences; and femininity and masculinity.

 What are three concepts of suicide related to BDD?